ChrisDiamantis99/Bike-Analysis/README.md

 1. Data cleaning and preprocessing: This section involves cleaning the data and converting it into a format suitable for analysis.
 This includes handling missing values, transforming data types, and creating new columns.

 2. Exploratory data analysis: This section involves exploring the data to gain insights into the sales patterns, customer demographics, and product categories.
 This includes visualizations and statistical analysis.

+## Dependencies
+The following Python libraries are required to run the analysis:

+- Pandas
+- Numpy
+- Matplotlib.pyplot

+## Conclusion
+This analysis provides valuable insights into the sales patterns and customer demographics of a bike store.
+The results can be used to improve marketing strategies, optimize inventory management, and increase profitability.